Smartling/SmartlingHelp/_articles/gdn-setup/gdn-configuration/javascript-in-the-gdn.md

 	//</sl:notranslate>
 	var string 3 - 'Translate this string, too.'
 // </sl:translate>
 ~~~

+&nbsp;

-###Translate HTML
+### Translate HTML

+&nbsp;

 Often HTML can be stored inside a Javascript string literal.
 To capture this content, you need to let Smartling know to parse the content as HTML.
-Do this with the `<sl:translate_html>` tag.
+Do this with the `&lt;sl:translate_html&gt;` tag.
 Here’s an example adding HTML to the DOM with jQuery.

+&nbsp;

 ~~~javascript
 $("#addUser").click(function{} {
 	var username = $("#inputUsername").val();
 	var role = $("inputRole").val();